-Here at SJ Containers, we convert shipping containers for a wealth of new uses, from labs and research & development units to exhibition units and stands.
+Here at S Jones, we offer conversions for a wealth of new uses, from labs and research & development units to exhibition units and stands.
 Shipping containers are traditionally used, however, for transporting cargo between different countries and different continents.
 The fact that they are large steel boxes that are designed to protect their contents whilst they travel the seven seas means that they are also the perfect storage solution for a range of different items.

-Whether you are looking to store documents, equipment that isn’t being used, furniture, or your excess belongings whilst you’re selling your house, a storage container is a great option.
+Whether you are looking to store documents, equipment that isn’t being used, furniture, or your excess belongings whilst you’re selling your house, a storage unit is a great option.

 - 10ft x 8ft x 8ft 6in with a volume of 560ft³